EEN421/EEN421.github.io/_posts/💡 KQL Query of the Week #3.md

 ### 🔗 Step 3: Compare Recent Activity vs Baseline

 This is where the magic happens.
+Let's establish a 90-day “normal” baseline for each Event ID, compare it to the last 30 days, and flag Event IDs whose recent volume is ≥ 2× their typical daily activity.

 ```kql
 let BaselineWindow = 90d;